github/developer.github.com/content/changes/2014-12-03-organization-permissions-api-preview.md

 To check if a given user is an organization admin, use the new [Get organization membership][get-org-membership] endpoint.
 If the returned `"role"` attribute is set to `"admin"` and the returned `"state"` attribute is set to `"active"`, the user is an organization admin.
 This replaces checking if a user is on the Owners team.

-## What's happening to the "list repositories" APIs?
+## What's happening to the "List your repositories" API?

-Currently, the [List your repositories][list-your-repos] and [List user repositories][list-user-repos] APIs only return repositories that are owned by users, not by organizations.
-If you want a list of *all* the repositories that you have access to, you need to use multiple API calls.
+Currently, the [List your repositories][list-your-repos] API only returns repositories that are owned by users, not by organizations.
+If you want a list of *all* the repositories that the authenticated user has access to, you need to use multiple API calls.

-Soon, these APIs will include all repositories that the user has access to (whether they're owned by a user or by an organization).
+Soon, this API will include all repositories that the authenticated user has access to (whether they're owned by a user or by an organization).

 ### What should you do?

-Many apps use the [List your repositories][list-your-repos] and [List user repositories][list-user-repos] APIs in conjunction with the [List your organizations][list-your-orgs], [List user organizations][list-user-orgs], and [List organization repositories][list-org-repos] APIs to build up a list of all the repositories a user has access to.
-If your app is doing this, you'll be able to get rid of all the organization-related API calls and just use the [List your repositories][list-your-repos] and [List user repositories][list-user-repos] APIs.
+Many apps use the [List your repositories][list-your-repos] API in conjunction with the [List your organizations][list-your-orgs] and [List organization repositories][list-org-repos] APIs to build up a list of all the repositories the authenticated user has access to.
+If your app is doing this, you'll be able to get rid of all the organization-related API calls and just use the [List your repositories][list-your-repos] API.

-If your app uses the [List your repositories][list-your-repos] and [List user repositories][list-user-repos] APIs for another purpose, you'll need to update your app to handle the new organization-owned repositories we'll be returning.
+If your app uses the [List your repositories][list-your-repos] API for another purpose, you'll need to update your app to handle the new organization-owned repositories we'll be returning.

 ## Preview period